-It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️
+It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

-Singapore Grand Prix
+- Singapore Grand Prix survival tips

-The first job I had in Singapore was a designer at a creative agency, and one of our clients was a sponsor of one of the F1 teams back then.
-Whenever the F1 season comes around, there would be a ton of work revolving around F1.
-I had to pull long hours to complete them.
-I had absolutely no interest in F1 back then, and I was so sick of having to create media collaterals with rookie Lewis Hamilton and Jenson Button’s faces late into the night (avid F1 fans might be able to guess which client it was).
+I had to work long hours to complete my tasks.
+I had absolutely no interest in F1 back then, and I was so sick of having to create media collaterals with a rookie driver named Lewis Hamilton and Jenson Button’s faces late into the night (avid F1 fans might be able to guess which client it was).
 When I quit that job, I had enough of F1 and completely stopped paying attention to it.

 Anyway, enough about myself and F1 – Let’s get into the juicy stuff.

-What’s New since 2023?
-Singapore F1 Grand Prix Circuit Layout Modification
+What’s New in Singapore Grand Prix 2024?

-• Reduced turns – The circuit lost a few turns (previously turns 16 to 19) and the entire track along Raffles Avenue became one long straight (turns 15 to 16).
-Shame, because I’ve always loved Turn 16 and 19, which sees the cars going under the grandstand into a short tunnel!
-But I suppose it will make for a more exciting race?
+- Reduced turns – The circuit lost a few turns (previously turns 16 to 19) and the entire track along Raffles Avenue became one long straight (turns 15 to 16).
+Shame, because I’ve always loved Turn 16 and 19, which sees the cars going under the grandstand into a short tunnel.
+But I suppose it will make for a more exciting race.

 Where to stay for the Singapore F1 weekend

-Singapore is a small city-country and anywhere you stay will likely be convenient.
-But when it comes to the F1 Grand Prix weekend, where you stay might make or break your experience.
-Here are some options you can consider!
+During non-F1 weeks, anywhere in Singapore is convenient to stay because the country is very small.
+But when it comes to the F1 Grand Prix weekend, where you stay could make or break your experience.

-• Pan Pacific – The Ferrari team and drivers were seen staying here in 2019.
+- Pan Pacific – The Ferrari team and drivers were seen staying here in 2019.

-Bonus point: All of these hotels are basically already on the F1 circuit itself – If you stay here, you won’t spend much time traveling back and forth.
+Bonus point: All of these hotels are already on the F1 circuit itself – If you stay here, you won’t spend much time traveling back and forth.
 In fact, most of the rooms will even have a view of the circuit.
 This explains why the teams prefer to stay at these hotels and will likely stick to it 🙂

 2. Convenient hotels within walking distance of the circuit